-39. Since the ward cannot bring any suits, what happens if the ward has a complaint against the guardian?
+38. Since the Ward cannot bring any suits, what happens if the Ward has a complaint against the guardian?

-The ward, his representative, or his attorney may always file a petition in the probate court alleging that the ward is being unjustly denied a right or a privilege granted by law.
+The Ward, his representative, or his attorney may always file a petition in the probate court alleging that the Ward is being unjustly denied a right or a privilege granted by law.
 The court has the authority to conduct a judicial inquiry and to issue appropriate orders to correct any abuse of the guardianship law.

-40. What if I am not the guardian/conservator but I see that the person who is the guardian conservator is not taking care of the ward properly.
+39. What if I am not the guardian/conservator but I see that the person who is the guardian conservator is not taking care of the Ward properly.
 Is there any way that I can lodge a formal complaint?

 Effective July 1, 2005, O.C.
-G.A. §29-4-40 allows any person, including the ward, to petition the court, and report that the ward is being denied a right or privilege, or the court on its own may recognize this by a motion.
+G.A. §29-4-40 allows any person, including the Ward, to petition the court, and report that the Ward is being denied a right or privilege, or the court on its own may recognize this by a motion.
 The court can conduct a judicial inquiry into the matter.

-41. Once a guardianship/conservatorship is finalized, how do you go about getting the court to change it?
+40. Once a guardianship/conservatorship is finalized, how do you go about getting the court to change it?

-Any interested person, including the ward, can petition the court for a modification of a guardianship/conservatorship, or the court on its own can modify a guardianship/ conservatorship by a motion and adjust the duties and/or powers of the guardian/conservator or powers of the ward.
-The adjustment can be made to reflect the current capacity of the ward.
+Any interested person, including the Ward, can petition the court for a modification of a guardianship/conservatorship, or the court on its own can modify a guardianship/conservatorship by a motion and adjust the duties and/or powers of the guardian/conservator or powers of the Ward.
+The adjustment can be made to reflect the current capacity of the Ward.

-Standard to be met: If the evaluation determines there has not been a significant change in the capacity of the ward, the petition will be dismissed.
-Another attempt to modify cannot be made for another two years; if the petition proceeds but after a hearing the request is denied, another attempt is barred for two years.
+Standard to be met: If the evaluation determines there has not been a significant change in the capacity of the Ward, the petition will be dismissed.
+Another attempt to modify cannot be made for another 2 years; if the petition proceeds but after a hearing the request is denied, another attempt is barred for 2 years.

-42. What happens if the guardian/conservator no longer wants to serve, becomes ill and can no longer serve or worse still - dies?
+41. What happens if the guardian/conservator no longer wants to serve, becomes ill and can no longer serve or worse still - dies?
 There are a number of reasons that can arise that could prevent the guardian/conservator from being able to serve in the capacity for which he/she was appointed.
 Should this occur, the guardian conservator can always resign.
 Once the court accepts the resignation, the court will appoint a successor to continue the work of the guardian/successor.

-If the guardian/conservator dies or if the court suspends or revokes the Letters of Guardianship/ Conservatorship, the court will appoint a successor to serve and continue the duties and obligations on behalf of the ward.
+If the guardian/conservator dies or if the court suspends or revokes the Letters of Guardianship/Conservatorship, the court will appoint a successor to serve and continue the duties and obligations on behalf of the Ward.

-43. What happens if a guardian/conservator does not take care of his/her ward properly or uses the ward's money for his/her own personal use instead of taking care of the ward?
+42. What happens if a guardian/conservator does not take care of his/her Ward properly or uses the Ward's money for his/her own personal use instead of taking care of the Ward?

-The guardian/conservator will be said to have "breached a fiduciary duty" owed to the ward.
-For that, the ward, or an interested person on behalf of the ward, can bring a suit to:
+The guardian/conservator will be said to have "breached a fiduciary duty" owed to the Ward.
+For that, the Ward or an interested person on behalf of the Ward can bring a cause of action (a suit) to:

-- Recover damages - Compel performance of the guardianship/conservatorship duties - Enjoin (stop) the breach of fiduciary duty (wrong doing) by the guardian/conservator - Compel (force) the redress (correction) of the breach of fiduciary duty by payment of money or otherwise
+- 🛱 Recover damages - Compel performance of the guardianship/conservatorship duties - Enjoin (stop) the breach of fiduciary duty (wrong doing) by the guardian/conservator - Compel (force) the redress (correction) of the breach of fiduciary duty by payment of money or otherwise

-If the ward's money is misapplied or misappropriated and this can be traced into the hands of a person with notice of the misapplication, a trust will attach to these funds/assets.
+If the Ward's money is misapplied or misappropriated and this can be traced into the hands of a person with notice of the misapplication, a trust will attach to these funds/assets.

-All other remedies at law, including the provisions of the Criminal Code are also available to address the actions of the guardian/conservator and to bring remedies, relief and justice on behalf of the ward.
+All other remedies at law, including the provisions of the Criminal Code are also available to address the actions of the guardian/conservator and to bring remedies, relief and justice on behalf of the Ward.